androidilicious/androidilicious.github.io/_posts/2021-8-19-drones-in-bhutan-just-for-the-rich-and-connected.md

 ---
 layout: post
-title: Are dones in Bhutan just for the rich and connected?
+title: Are drones in Bhutan just for the rich and connected?
 published: true
 tags: drone bhutan laws regulations strict uas aircraft pilot remote
 ---